allcrux/turbo-scroll/README.md

 and render inside of it your initial page content.

-At the bottom of your page, add the infinite scrolling loader by calling the `turbo_scroll_loader` helper and passing the next page index if a next page is present.
+At the bottom of your page, add the infinite scrolling loader by calling the `turbo_scroll_auto` helper and passing the next page index if a next page is present.

 This gem currently assumes that the page parameter is called `page`, so in